 The page action method can return a JSF outcome.
-If the outcome is non-null, Seam will delegate to the defined JSFadn Seam navigation rules and a different view may end up being rendered.
+If the outcome is non-null, Seam will use the defined navigation rules to navigate to a view.

 Furthermore, the view id mentioned in the <page> element need not correspond to a real JSP or Facelets page!
 So, we can reproduce the functionality of a traditional action-oriented framework like Struts or WebWork using page actions.
 For example: